aedobrynin/docsncode-benchmarks/README.md

     Max execution time: 11.2831134796 seconds
     ```

 5. Rebuilt the project with modtime cache, changed one file and ran the build again.
-The build took 0.795 sec.
+The build took 0.795 s. on average.

 6. Rebuilt the project with hash cache, changed one file and ran the build again.
-The build took 1.734 sec.
+The build took 1.734 s. on average.